Jerenus/GettingAndCleaningData/codebook.md

 ```

-Show a few rows of the dataset
+A few rows of the dataset
 ------------------------------